code-ape/website/content/posts/ebpf_past_present_future.md

 # Intro

-The Extended Berkley Packet Filter, or eBPF for short, is difficult to explain and understand in its entirety.
+The Extended Berkeley Packet Filter, or eBPF for short, is difficult to explain and understand in its entirety.
 This is partially due to how different it is from prior efforts to solve the problems eBPF solves.
 Arguably, however, the biggest reason is its name.
 When someone first learns of eBPF they likely don't know what BPF is or what it means for it to be "extended".
-The world "Berkely" also isn't helpful apart from referring to Berkley, California, USA.
+The world "Berkely" also isn't helpful apart from referring to Berkeley, California, USA.
 The only words in eBPF's name likely to have meaning to someone seeing them for the first time are "packet filter".
 This gives no indication of the many things eBPF can be used for other than network filtering.
 Though, the Linux community didn't realized how far eBPF would spread when it was named.